PyCav/PyCav-Library/docs/source/api/quantum/perturbation.rst

    *params: list*

-   List which can be used within your code to hold various physical parameter used by unperturb_wf and other functions (see later)
+   List which can be used within your code to hold various physical parameters used by unperturb_wf and other functions (see later)

    *limits: list*